 I hope that when you make this fudge you make your own memories with it, and enjoy it with your loved ones.

 What you will need:

 2/3 cup evaporated milk

 1 cup semi-sweet chocolate

 1 teaspoon vanilla or 1 pkt vanilla sugar

-Pour into pan, refrigerate for 2 hours or until firm.
-Lift out of pan and cut with a pastry cutter or knife.
+Pour into a pan, and refrigerate for 2 hours or until firm.
+Lift out of the pan and cut with a pastry cutter or knife.